Frequently Asked Questions

 I lost my Montana Title- how do I get a replacement?

 You can use the Application for Replacement Certificate of Title, the MV7, and either send it directly to the state with $10.30, or you can complete the transaction and email/drop-off along with payment of $10.30 and we will process your transaction.
-Please allow 4-6 weeks for your title if we process your transacetion.
-The form can be found here.Motor Vehicle Division Forms and Manuals(MV7)
+Please allow 4-6 weeks for your title if we process your transaction.
+The form can be found here: Request for Duplicate title (MV7).

 I received a Lien Release from my bank; what should I do now?